The connections between Man (‘人’ pronouned as 'r-urn') and Nature (or the woods) (‘木’ pronouned as 'moo') have a long history.

 In this age of longevity, it is our mission to support 'a good life' by promoting wellness across all ages and communities.

-We achieve all these through mindful interactions with nature.
+We achieve all these through mindful interactions with nature and our natural selves.

 Forest therapy, inspired from the Japanese practice of 'Shinrin yoku' or 'forest bathing' is at the heart of all our programmes.
 It involves a sensory awakening and immersion of our senses in nature.
 We adopt the methods from the Association of Nature and Forest Therapy Guides and Programs, which is the trailblazer and gold standard in this area of wellness practice.
 Read more about forest therapy here.